datafold/data-diff/README.md

 ----

 ## What is `data-diff`?
-**data-diff** enables data professionals to detect differences in values between any two tables.
+data-diff is a **free, open-source tool** that enables data professionals to detect differences in values between any two tables.
 It's fast, easy to use, and reliable.
 Even at massive scale.

 ## How to use